Get Your Family Dispute Case Packet — Private, Fast, Affordable

 Initially, both sides tried to avoid litigation.
 Howard and Emily agreed to participate in a binding arbitration to resolve the issue quietly, hoping it would preserve family relationships without costly court battles.
 The arbitration was scheduled for late August 2023 at a local mediation center in Dayton.

-The arbitrator, Lisa Freeman, was a seasoned professional known for her ability to balance emotional family ties with hard legal and financial facts.
+The arbitrator, the claimant, was a seasoned professional known for her ability to balance emotional family ties with hard legal and financial facts.
 During three intense sessions, emotions ran high.
 Howard insisted on receiving full repayment, citing that the loan had a written agreement specifying interest and a fixed repayment schedule.
 Emily argued force majeure caused her business’s failure and asked for debt restructuring or partial forgiveness.

 Testimony revealed that while Emily had initially made timely payments, her bakery’s revenue had sharply declined after a competitor opened nearby in early 2022.
 She also disclosed personal hardships, including a serious illness her son faced, which further strained finances.